Weapon Plus: Weapon II

 Weapon II experimented on animals.
 It was implied by Grant Morrison that these animal weapons were the animal cyborgs in the comic We3, not published by Marvel.

-Weapon II was later captured as part of a group of semi-animal characters including Howard the Duck, Squirrel Girl, Beast, and Rocket Raccoon.
-He appeared as a squirrel with Wolverine's "Adamantium skeleton, claws, intelligence, and healing factor".
-Weapon II also sports a visor and many of Wolverine's mannerisms.
+Weapon II was later introduced as part of a group of semi-animal characters including Howard the Duck, Squirrel Girl, Beast, and Rocket Raccoon.
+He appeared as Wolverteeny, a squirrel with Wolverine's "Adamantium skeleton, claws, intelligence, and healing factor".